WWE News: Real Reason Why Eva Marie Left WWE Revealed

 Her ambition is wonderful, but splitting her time between Hollywood and WWE would ultimately mean she wouldn’t excel to a top level at either.
 She could have been a good actress or a good wrestler, but no one has been able to do both at the same time.
 Because of that, she’s been forced to choose between Hollywood and wrestling.
 Now that it’s been reported that Eva has chosen Hollywood, it’s clear why she’s leaving WWE.

 Apparently, Eva Marie feels those roles are enough to launch her career in Hollywood.
-Neither Eva or WWE have made an announcement yet, but the company won’t be renewing her contract when it expires later this year.
+Neither Eva nor WWE have made an announcement yet, but the company won’t be renewing her contract when it expires later this year.
 The fact is she’s not the first person to use the WWE platform to build a career outside of the company, and she won’t be the last.
 Hopefully, she can transition to Hollywood because WWE will move on quickly.